neoSnakex34/site-astro/src/pages/posts/post-3.md

 ---
 ## Distrohopping really kicked in
 ### but how did it start?
-I started my gnu/linux journey back in 2020, when I bough a mini pc I intended to use as a daily driver for university.
+I started my gnu/linux journey back in 2020, when I bought a mini pc I intended to use as a daily driver for university.
 During those years, I hopped between countless distros, but the most relevant are:\
 written as \
 [distro - desktop environment/window manager]